botify-labs/simpleflow/docs/src/features/swf_layer.md

     def poll(self, task_list=None, identity=None, maximum_page_size=None)
 ```

-* `Worker` base class implements the core functionality of a swf worker whoes role is to process activity tasks.
-It is basically able to poll for new activity tasks to process, send back a heartbeat to swf service in order to let it know it hasn't failed or crashed, and to complete, fail or cancel the activity task it's processing.
+* `Worker` base class implements the core functionality of a swf worker whoes role is to process activity
+  tasks.
+It is basically able to poll for new activity tasks to process, send back a heartbeat to SWF
+  service in order to let it know it hasn't failed or crashed, and to complete, fail or cancel the activity
+  task it's processing.

 ```python
 class ActivityWorker(Actor):